-The Butterfly Valley, a unique biotope of rare natural beauty and enormous ecological value as a habitat for the butterfly Panaxia Quadripunctaria, is a popular destination for thousands of visitors to the island of Rhodes.
-Also worth a visit: The Museum of Natural History of Rhodes Island - located directly at the entrance of the valley where visitors have the opportunity to discover the secrets of a unique ecosystem.
+The Butterfly Valley is a unique biotope of rare natural beauty and has enormous ecological value as a habitat for the butterfly Panaxia Quadripunctaria, and is a popular destination for thousands of visitors to the island of Rhodes.
+Also worth a visit is the Museum of Natural History of Rhodes Island - located directly at the entrance of the valley where visitors have the opportunity to discover the secrets of a unique ecosystem.

 In the freshwater rivers of the island lives the endemic fish species Ghizani, which bears the name of the scientist who discovered it on the island (Ladigesocypris Ghigii).

-The small horses in Archangelos have been living for some time in a semi-wild state in the lush green forests of the region.
+The miniature horse of Rhodes in Archangelos have been living for some time in a semi-wild state in the lush green forests of the region.
 Their size varies from 0.80 to 1.20 m.
 They have a black, brown or reddish brown colour.
 Today there are hardly more than 10 animals that are protected in an enclosure.

 The Prophet Elias Mountain is richly blessed with pine and cypress trees, rare bush and plant species such as the Paeonia Rhodia and numerous orchids (10 orchid species are endemic plants).